 How We Can Help You

 Patients in the Burke, Virginia area can be assured that the oral surgery team at Burke Dental always has our patients best interests in mind.
-Led by Dr. James Willis, our qualified team knows that good dentistry is about serving our patients and giving them the best care possible.
+Led by Dr. Ghanavati, our qualified team knows that good dentistry is about serving our patients and giving them the best care possible.
 That is why we offer individualized dental plans based on a patient’s specific needs.
 Sometimes that means doing our best to preserve the teeth and other times that means extracting a problem tooth.

 Reasons For Extracting a Tooth

 There are several reasons our team might recommend extraction, often because removing one tooth can help preserve several others.
 If a tooth has become damaged or infected or if it hasn’t grown in right, it can impact the other teeth such that keeping the problem tooth can put other teeth at risk.
 In cases like that, extraction is the best option.
 The following are just some of the reasons a tooth might need to be extracted:

 - Improper growth.
 Sometimes a tooth does not grow in properly or the baby tooth fails to come out on its own.
 In either case, the offending tooth has to be removed so that the surrounding teeth aren’t impacted.

 - Crowded teeth.
 Sometimes there simply is not enough room in a patient’s mouth and the teeth grow too close together.